meghanlazier/100-days-of-code/log.md

 **Today's Progress**: I read the first two chapters of Jon Duckett's Javascript and jQuery.

 **Thoughts:** This book is so helpful in explaining things in plain language and giving context.

+### Day 33: January 25, 2018

+**Today's Progress**: Spent 45 minutes on the Practical Javascript course.
+Plan to spend my last 15 minutes of the day reading Duckett's Javascript and jQuery before bed!